-Family Education Rights and Privacy Act (FERPA)
+Family Education Rights and Privacy Act

 The Family Educational Rights and Privacy Act (FERPA) Annual Notice and Directory Information policy is required by federal law.
 This policy informs the CSCU community and eligible students of rights granted under FERPA which includes the ability to access Education Records, request corrections to inaccurate information, and control how defined personal information, designated as “Directory Information” may be released by CSCU institutions without consent.

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their Education Records.
 Under FERPA, eligible students have the right to access their education records maintained by the postsecondary institution regardless of whether they are also enrolled in a secondary institution.
 Parents retain FERPA rights to access their child’s education records maintained by a secondary school until the student turns 18.
 These parental rights remain in effect for the purpose of accessing secondary school records even if the student is concurrently enrolled in college.
 For the purpose of accessing postsecondary education records, FERPA rights transfer from the parents to the student once the student is enrolled and in attendance at the postsecondary institution.
+See the policy (for definitions).
 These rights include:

 1. The right to inspect and review student's education records within 45 days after the day the College or University receives a request for access.